Tokyo Disney Disability Access Services (DAS) beginner’s guide

 Do I need to supply a Japanese translation of my disability certificate or medical letter?

-It would appear not, as most don’t.
+No. Most don’t.
 There doesn’t seem to be a requirement for Japanese translations as then this would be a copy, so not admissable as proof.

 Can I buy Tokyo Disney multi-day disability tickets?